westfort42/school/computer-architecture/pre-midterm.md

 |       |         | **z**   | **z**   |         |     | |

 The *prime implicants* are `w + x'y + x'z'`.
 All are essential prime implicants as well.

+**Five (or more) Variable Maps**

+You do the same thing, but with two adjacent four variable maps.
+If you wanted a six variabke maps, you'd use four adjacent four variable maps.
+If you have seven... use a computer.